 These artery-clogging fats are so dangerous that the FDA called for a ban on them just last year.
 Trans-fats are most commonly found in baked goods made with shortening or hydrogenated vegetable oils, so limit your intake of these treats (or bake alternatives!) as much as possible.

-Meat certainly can be part of a healthy diet, but reducing the amount of animal proteins you eat in favor of eating more plant proteins—like beans and nuts—can help you lose weight and lower your risk of heart disease.
+Meat certainly can be part of a healthy diet, but reducing the number of animal proteins you eat in favor of eating more plant proteins — like beans and nuts — can help you lose weight and lower your risk of heart disease.
 If you do eat meat, opt for lean poultry and fish.